Dee-McG/ChatToTheMat/README.md

 Implementation:

+The Home Page will contain the main website title of "Chat To The Mat".

+It will contain information about the site's general purpose to make it immediately evident to a visitor what the site is intended for.

+A section for "Our Promise To You", which will contain information on how we will try to ensure a safe, friendly evironment for our users.

+Information on our premium subscription services will be included in the last section to make users aware of what features are offered with paid membership.

 User Story:

 > As a user, I want to easily navigate the site so that I can find content quickly with ease on any device.